Neidr Facula

 Neidr Facula is a bright, irregular depression on the surface of Mercury, located at 35.9° N, 302.7° W. It was named by the IAU in 2018.
 Neidr is the Welsh word for snake.

+Neidr Facula is believed to be a large volcanic vent.

 Neidr Facula is located north of the prominent Rachmaninoff crater and west of the bright Nathair Facula.